-- > Explain that students will now reflect on what young people can do to help stop the cycle of teen dating abuse. - > Write the following question on the board: What can teenagers do in their relationships with friends and family members, in the school, and in the community to help prevent teen dating abuse and violence? - > Tell students to copy the question in their journal and to write their responses. - > Some sample ideas for what teenagers can do: - Don't use language that promotes abusive attitudes and behaviors. - Don't support degrading or sexist jokes and put-downs by laughing at them-even if someone you like told the joke or made the put-down. - Don't purchase or listen to music with degrading or sexist lyrics-even if you like the musician who perform it.
+- > Explain that students will now reflect on what young people can do to help stop the cycle of teen dating violence. - > Write the following question on the board: What can teenagers do in their relationships with friends and family members, in the school, and in the community to help prevent teen dating violence? - > Tell students to copy the question in their journal and to write their responses. - > Some sample ideas for what teenagers can do: - Don't use language that promotes abusive attitudes and behaviors. - Don't support degrading or sexist jokes and put-downs by laughing at them-even if someone you like told the joke or made the put-down. - Don't purchase or listen to music with degrading or sexist lyrics-even if you like the musician who perform it.

-- Think about how your own attitudes and behaviors might contribute to violence and abuse. - Be an example for your peers: treat your friends, boyfriend or girlfriend, and family members with respect. - Discourage friends from using Internet blogs, IM, text or other devices to put down, harass, intimidate or bully other people. - Talk about dating abuse with (and be a role model for) children younger than you. - Support other people who are working to end dating abuse and violence by attending a dating abuse awareness event. - Become active in teen dating abuse prevention efforts in your school and community. - Don't turn away from a target. - Don't turn a deaf ear to the issue. - > Explain that bystanders to dating abuse may be reluctant to speak up because they: - Don't want to get involved in someone else's business. - Feel powerless to help others to make change. - Fear losing a friend (the target or the abuser). - Are afraid the abuser will retaliate against them.
+- Think about how your own attitudes and behaviors might contribute to violence and abuse. - Be an example for your peers: treat your friends, boyfriend or girlfriend, and family members with respect. - Talk about dating violence with (and be a role model for) children younger than you. - Support other people who are working to end dating violence by attending a dating violence awareness event. - Become active in teen dating violence prevention efforts in your school and community. - > Explain that bystanders to dating violence may be reluctant to speak up because they: - Don't want to get involved in someone else's business. - Feel powerless to help others to make change. - Fear losing a friend (the target or the abuser). - Are afraid the abuser will retaliate against them.